Welcome to the Memory, Attentional Control and Aging Lab!

 Additionally, CONGRATS to Graduate Student Nick Maxwell for winning the increasingly competitive Graduate School Travel Award which will be used to fund his travel to the Psychonomic Society conference to San Diego, CA this November!

-Finally, CONGRATS to Honors Student Wryleigh Shearin-Anderson for winning an Eagle SPUR grant to provide partial funding for her Honors Thesis!
+Finally, CONGRATS to Honors Student Wryleigh Shearin-Anderson for winning an Eagle SPUR grant to provide funding for her Honors Thesis!
 Wryleigh keeps the lab's streak alive with the 7th MACA lab SPUR grant.

 Way to go MACA lab members!